Life Mask and Hands of Abraham Lincoln

-Life Mask and Hands of Abraham Lincoln is a sculptural casting that was originally created in 1860 by Leonard Wells Volk (1828-1895) in plaster.
+Life Mask and Hands of Abraham Lincoln is a sculptural casting that was created in 1860 by Leonard Wells Volk (1828-1895) in plaster.
 This bronze casting replica is part of the Memorial Art Gallery's (MAG) permanent collection in Rochester, New York, and was created in 1886.

 The casting is of the 16th President of the United States of America, Abraham Lincoln.
-The three bronze pieces represent Lincoln's face, and both of his hands.
+The three bronze pieces represent Lincoln's face and both of his hands.